Pinterest Pixel

 • YEAR(A2) extracts the year from your date.

-• Subtracting this from your original date (A2) gives you the number of days between the two, and adding 1 counts the starting date as the first day.
+• Subtracting this from your original date will return the number of days between the two.

 This formula will give you the day number of the year for any date entered in cell A2.